araobp/bicycle/README.md

 ### Edge computing

-Edge computing has multiple worker thread in a thread pool to work on CPU-intensive computing with multiple CPU cores.
+Edge computing has multiple worker threads in a thread pool to work on CPU-intensive computing with multiple CPU cores.

 ### Visualizer